-Besides being nutritious, it renders a bland taste, which makes it perfect to pair with a lot of curries, chutneys, sambhars and so.
+Besides being nutritious, idly is rather bland in taste, which according to me, makes it perfect to pair with a lot of curries, chutneys, sambhars and so.

-Now coming to pav bhaaji…where do I begin?
+Ah pav bhaaji…where do I begin?

 Here’s presenting to you tava idlies to take your idly game to another level!